andrewmcodes-archive/notes-wiki/log4brains.md

 # Log4brains

-Log4brains is a docs-as-code knowledge base for your development and infrastructure projects.
+[Log4brains](https://github.com/thomvaill/log4brains) is a docs-as-code knowledge base for your development and infrastructure projects.
+Basically a [[Documentation]]

 ## Install